bcswieder117/Comparing-Deep-Reinforcement-Learning-and-Traditional-Methods-for-Adaptive-Portfolio-Management/README.md

 ##  License and Authorship

 This project was created and executed solely by Blaine Swieder for CSC 6230: Machine Learning.
-No external codebases or datasets were used beyond freely accessible public historical market data.
+No external codebases or datasets were used beyond freely accessible public historical market data sourced from FRED.

 ##  License

 This work is released for academic/research use only.
 No financial advice is provided.
+This project was a personal one and was primarily used for CSC 6230: Machine Learning at Tennessee Tech.

 ---